Updated: Apr 27

 While the concept of a family meeting is nothing new, the way that it was presented to me at my Positive Discipline education trainings revolutionized my world.
 It was so simple and took so little time.
 It required practice, weekly practice- for months, but is now foundational.

-We added an agenda which allowed my husband and I to problem solve various things that came up during the week (babysitter scheduling, how to fit in working out, how are we going to pay for the new water pipes).
+We added an agenda that allowed my husband and I to problem-solve various things that came up during the week (babysitter scheduling, how to fit in working out, how are we going to pay for the new water pipes).
 As our baby became a toddler, an older sister, and then a preschooler, the agenda became driven by all members of the family.
-Jobs were added like scribe, hostess, timer, meal planner, and facilitator.
+Jobs were added like a scribe, hostess, timer, meal planner, and facilitator.
 Agenda items ranged from:

 I don’t like the taste of the vitamins